Can't Find the Answer? Ask Us HERE!

 Both Fusion SEP and Fusion FPP can be top coated with a variety of paints and coatings including KBS BlackTop, KBS MAXX, KBS Top Coater, and KBS Top Coater Aerosol.

-• Allow 1 hour for Fusion SEP or Fusion FPP to dry before applying or another topcoat or primer.
+• Allow 1 hour for Fusion SEP or Fusion FPP to dry before applying another topcoat or primer.

 • Always coat over Fusion SEP or Fusion FPP within 7 days.
-If you want to apply after 7 days, scuff the Fusion SEP or Fusion FPP with 300 grit sand paper.
+If you want to apply after 7 days, scuff the primed surface with 300 grit sandpaper first.

 • For exceptionally smooth finishes, lightly sand the primed surface with fine-grit sandpaper (600-800 grit) after it has cured.